 Creating invoices can be a hassle at times.
 Here’s how these two tools can help you out:

-With Harvest, you can automatically convert the billable time and expenses you’ve tracked into invoices.
+Other than the basic features, Harvest allows you to automatically convert the billable time and expenses you’ve tracked into invoices.
 You can also manually create free-form invoices.

 Harvest also allows its users to:

 - Send invoices with just a few clicks and see when clients view them.

 - Integrate with platforms like Stripe and PayPal for quick payments.

 - Remind clients to pay their invoices through Harvest.

 You can get a bird’s eye view of all the invoices you’ve created and easily follow up on any open invoices.

 Moreover, the invoice graph provides an overview of your revenue for the year.
 The additional filters let you view reports for a particular client or timeframe.

 To help you create an accurate invoice, Toggl Track offers features like:

 - Tag billable and non-billable hours.